the1lab/1lab/src/Algebra/Group/Concrete.lagda.md

 ConcreteGroups _ .Hom G H = B G →∙ B H
 ```

-We immediately see one reason why the pointedness condition is needed: without it,
+We immediately see one reason for the pointedness condition: without it,
 the morphisms between concrete groups would not form a set.

 ```agda